 YNAB (You Need A Budget) is a budgeting app that helps you manage your money.
 It’s great for paying off debt, saving money, and staying on top of your spending.
 You can even use it to compare your finances with other users in the YNAB community.

-Personal Capital is one of the best money tracking apps in the market, and it’s free to use.
-The app offers a variety of tools that help you track all your investments and debt, as well as set goals and track progress toward them.
+Personal Capital is one of the best money-tracking apps in the market and is free to use.
+The app offers a variety of tools that help you track all your investments and debt, set goals, and track progress toward them.
 Other features include: